neuronsimulator/nrn/modelspec/programmatic/network/parnet.rst

     Syntax:
-        ``pnm = new ParallelNetManager(ncell)``
+        ``pnm = h.ParallelNetManager(ncell)``

     Description:
         Manages the setup and running of a network simulation on a cluster of workstations or any parallel computer that has mpi installed.
         A version for PVM is also available.
-This class, implemented in nrn/share/lib/hoc/netparmpi.hoc, presents an interface
+This class, implemented in :file:`nrn/share/lib/hoc/netparmpi.hoc`, presents an interface
         compatible with the NetGUI style of network specification, and is implemented using the :ref:`ParallelNetwork` methods.
 Those methods are available only if NEURON has been built with the configuration option, --with-mpi.
-The :file:`netparmpi.hoc` file at last count was only 285 lines long so if you have questions about how it works that are not answered here, take a look.
+The :file:`netparmpi.hoc` file at last count was only 430 lines long so if you have questions about how it works that are not answered here, take a look.